How to calculate brokerage?

 Note: Actual trading charges can include other components like STT, stamp duty, and GST.
 These vary based on the broker, type of trade (equity delivery, intraday, F&O), and regional regulations.

-Factors on which brokerage calculation depends
+What are the factors on which brokerage calculation depends?

 When using an equity brokerage calculator, your brokerage calculations depend on the following factors: